 When we take on a client’s auto accident case, we pay for the cost of the investigation, consulting with experts, gathering the medical records, court costs, depositions, and all the other expenses that go into preparing your case.
 Rather than ask you to pay money for these costs up front, we pay them and then seek reimbursement from you at the end of your case.
 At the end of your case, we give you an itemized bill showing all of these costs and expenses.

-Hancock Law Firm focuses on putting more money in your pocket.
+Hancock Injury Attorneys focuses on putting more money in your pocket.
 We don’t charge a “file set-up fee” nor do we charge our clients unnamed and unspecified “administrative costs.”
 We are careful with advanced costs associated with your case and work hard to keep these costs to a minimum.

 For more information about contingent fee basis in Florida, read more from the Florida Bar’s Attorney’s Fees Pamphlet.